dotdc/cursor-workshop/python-workshop/README.md

 ### The Missing Search Feature

-The search feature on the Books page was never developed by our lazy French developer.
-Try to add it using Cursor.
+The search feature on the Books page was never developed by our lazy French developer.<br>
+Can you add it?

 <details>
 <summary>Need a hint?</summary><br>
-You may need to hire an <b>Agent</b> for this one!
+Copy paste the instruction to your Cursor <b>Agent</b>!
 </details>
 <br>